-Clove was once a very lucrative spice to grow commercially and thus the subject of many battles between merchant countries in an attempt to secure private rights to clove growing locations, such as the island of Ternate.
+Clove was once a very lucrative spice to grow commercially and thus the subject of much rivalry between sultans and other merchant countries in an attempt to secure private rights to clove growing locations, such as the island of Ternate.

-Whole clove and clove powder is now utilized in many parts of the world for its penetrating aroma and unique pungent, spicy, flavorful taste profile.
+Whole clove and clove powder are now utilized in many parts of the world for its penetrating aroma and unique pungent spicy flavorful taste profile.
 Its versatility as a spice ingredient in both sweet and savory foods make it popular in the cuisine and desserts of many cultures.

 Cloves, also called "clove buds", are actually the dried unopened flower bud of the Syzygium aromaticum evergreen tree species that grows in warm humid tropical climate zones.